 In 2017, the CG-SEG established the ‘Clean Energy Package’ working group to ensure that the European Standards Organizations support the implementation of the outcome of the European Commission proposals for new rules for consumer-centred clean energy transition – the Clean Energy for All Europeans package.

-This report has been approved by CEN and CENELEC Technical Boards in February 2019, and it is still under consideration by ETSI.
+This report has been approved by CEN and CENELEC Technical Boards in February 2020 and by ETSI Board in April 2020.

 - Additional information on the smart grids mandate and on the smart grids standardization activities :